petermattia/petermattia/_cyclic_voltammetry_simulation/fundamentals.md

 chemical reaction of the reduced product $ R $, and the diffusion of both $ O $ and $ R $ yield the cyclic voltammetry result.
-Specifically, two dimensionless numbers - $ \Lambda $, an indicator for charge transfer vs mass transfer rates, and $ k_1 t_k $, an indicator for chemical reaction rate vs experiment time, define the system's electrochemical reversibility and chemical reversibility, respectively.
+Specifically, two dimensionless numbers - $ \Lambda $, an indicator for charge transfer vs mass transfer rates, and $ k_c t_k $, an indicator for chemical reaction rate vs experiment time, define the system's electrochemical reversibility and chemical reversibility, respectively.
 I discuss these in greater detail